tjf952/tjf952.github.io/writeups/picoctf2020.md

 **Solution**

-Navigating to the given link, you're greeted with a simple html page that says 'Inspect Me' - on Chrome you can open the inspector by either using the shortcut 'Option+Command+J' or by right clicking and then clicking the 'Inspect' option - the inspector shows as follows:
+Navigating to the given link, you're greeted with a simple html page that says 'Inspect Me'.
+On Chrome, you can open the inspector by either using the shortcut 'Option+Command+J' or by right clicking and then clicking the 'Inspect' option.
+Opening the inspector shows the following:

 ![](picoctf/insp3ct0r.png)

-The first part of the flag is given in the HTML file > `picoCTF{tru3_d3` Navigating to the 'Sources' tab, you can view the js and css to get the next part of the flags:
+The first part of the flag is given in the HTML file > `picoCTF{tru3_d3`

+Navigating to the 'Sources' tab, you can view the js and css to get the next part of the flags:
 - mycss.css > `t3ct1ve_0r_ju5t`
 - myjs.js > `_lucky?f10be399}`